emee-dev/pinpanda/README.md

 ### 🚀 Demo

 After installing the binary, you can scaffold a demo collection for testing purposes.
+Be sure to binary path to your PC environment variables.

 #### **Step 1: Initialize a Demo Project**